Make a Transparent Image (PNG or GIF) Easily with Preview for Mac OS X

 Exporting the Image as a Transparent PNG or GIF

-PNG files are much higher quality than GIF, and for most uses you’ll want to use a transparent PNG, but we’ll cover both anyway.
+PNG files are much higher quality than GIF, and for most uses you’ll want to use a transparent PNG, but we’ll cover both how to create and save as either transparent GIF or PNG anyway.

 Saving a Transparent PNG